 Credit risk is the risk of an unexpected loss if a third party to a financial instrument fails to meet its contractual obligations.
-The Company maintains significant amounts of cash and cash equivalents in financial institutions located in the Philippines and in North America.
-The Company carries credit risk through its long-term receivables from NADECOR (Note 4C) and KMC (Note 4.B, Note 5.B).
+The Company maintains the majority of its cash and cash equivalents in financial institutions located in the Philippines.
+The Company carries credit risk through its long-term receivables from NADECOR (Note 4.B) and KMC (Note 5.B).
 The Company's receivable from NADECOR is secured by a 30% interest in KMC, and the Company is a common shareholder in both NADECOR and KMC.
-The Company also carries credit risk through its notes receivable (Note 6), advances to joint ventures (Note 5) and other current and non-current assets.
 Other current assets include tax refunds collectible and are considered to be low credit risk.